Updated on May 5, 2022

 Boston, MA

 Massachusetts’ gayest brewery makes damn good beer.
 Cool, modern, and relaxed, Dorchester Brewing has become a pillar of the sprawling Dorchester community since opening in 2016.
-Co-founder Matt Malloy and his husband moved there after leaving their South End home in 2006; like many other LGBTQ Bostonians, he craved the diversity for which the South End once was known.
+Co-founder Matt Malloy and his husband moved there after leaving their South End home in 2006; like many other LGBTQ Bostonians, he craved the diversity for which the South End was once known.
 “Dorchester has been nothing but wonderful,” Malloy says.
 “It’s truly a community for everyone, not just black, white, but straight, gay.”

 Although many people look at him strangely when he says he lives in Dorchester (it was once considered uniquely dangerous compared to other areas of Boston), diversity and inclusivity make it an attractive place to put down roots.

 Malloy and the Dorchester Brewing Company (DBCo) crew take their responsibility seriously.
-DBCo serves the same gathering function as gay bars, which have slowly been disappearing from places where once they were conrnerstone, leaving Queer people in short supply of spaces to call their own.
+DBCo serves the same gathering function as gay bars, which have slowly been disappearing from places where once they were cornerstones, leaving Queer people in short supply of spaces to call their own.

 That means hosting gay-oriented events (like Bears, Brews, & Boys) and participating in citywide events (like the Boston Pride Parade, which awarded DBCo Best Float in 2019).
 Additionally, the brewery works with Boston BAGLY, the Boston Alliance of Gay and Lesbian Youth.